enowars/enowars8-service-replme/README.md

 ## vulns

-1. hash function for identification of personal container is weak. has multiple master images.
+1. Hash function for identification of personal container is weak.
+Has multiple master images.
-2. shared container has misconfigurations allowing access of files of other users (TBD)
+2. Shared container has misconfigurations allowing access of files of other users (TBD)
-3. coffeelounge has some vuln (TBD)
+3. Some vuln in coffeelounge (TBD)

 ## flags